 When to visit

 Opening timesOpen at all times to visitors on foot.
-Car Park locked at various times, see below.
+Car Park closed at dusk.

 Best time to visitAll year round